 Why you'd want to live in Cranberry Township

-Cranberry Township is located in western Pennsylvania.
+Cranberry Township is located in western Pennsylvania (40.70996 N, 80.10605 W).
 Although it is often described as a residential suburb of Pittsburgh, less than a 30-minute drive to its downtown, Cranberry is also a regional, economic, and employment center in its own right.
 The number of people commuting into the township to participate in its 20,500-member workforce is considerably larger than the 9,200 township residents who commute to work outside Cranberry.
 Cranberry Township borders seven municipalities, including Jackson Township to the north, Forward Township at its northeastern corner, Adams Township to the east, Seven Fields to the southeast, the Allegheny County townships of Pine and Marshall to the south, and the Beaver County township of New Sewickley to the west.
+There are more than 1,000 businesses in Cranberry.
+The township's economic development has been balanced, involving a variety of industries.[10]
+Ordinances affecting its commercial growth have been enacted under guidance from comprehensive plans adopted by the township's board of supervisors in 1977, 1995, and 2009.
+Beyond its emergence as a major regional retail and hospitality center, the primary engine of Cranberry's local economy has been its growing family of corporate, industrial and research organizations.
+There are currently around 20,500 jobs in Cranberry.
+Far more people commute into Cranberry for work than commute from the township to work at jobs elsewhere.